naveenkbiju/eyetracker/README.md

 We have divided our project and created seperate branches for each person and also additional branches to make them merge at the end of project.

-javasrcipt and python braches for merging oru project done in python as well as javasrcipt.
+javascript and python braches for merging our project done in python as well as javascript.

 This project is done by